Daniel-Carpenter/Coding-Resources/SQL/README.md

 SELECT *

 -- Left table
-FROM criminals
+FROM dataTable

 -- Right table
-INNER JOIN crimes
+INNER JOIN otherDataTable

--- Merged on `pid` in the criminals table and `pid_arrested` in the crimes table ON criminals.pid=crimes.pid_arrested;
+-- Merged on `pid` in the dataTable table and `pid_arrested` in the otherDataTable table ON dataTable.pid=otherDataTable.pid_arrested;
 ```